 There will be two application deadlines for the Fall 2019 admissions cycle – a Priority Deadline and a Secondary Deadline.

 Applicants who apply by the Priority Deadline will receive preference for admission and have a better opportunity to be considered for other Harris degree programs should they not meet the acceptance criteria for the Obama Foundation Scholars Program.

 Specific deadlines are still being finalized.
 If you submit a Request for Information, you will receive notification of the final deadlines.

-Notifications of admission and scholarship decisions to be released – Early March
+Notifications of admission and scholarship decisions to be released – March 2019

 Deadline for candidates to accept their admission – Spring 2019